 Partially integrated plants are plants in which the modules are positioned in compliance with the typologies listed in Table 3.1, on elements of street furniture, on the external surfaces of building envelopes, on buildings and structures for any function and purpose without replacing the building materials of structures themselves (Figure 3.2).
 The modules are installed so as to be coplanar to the tangential plane or to the tangential planes of the roof up to a limited height.

-1 PV modules installed on flat roofs, that is on roof coverings with slopes up to 5° 2 PV modules installed on pitched roofs 3 PV modules installed on roofs having characteristics different from those at items 1 and 2 4 PV modules installed as sunbreakers
+l with slopes up to 5°

+2 PV modules installed on pitched roofs

+3 PV modules installed on roofs having characteristics different from those at items 1 and 2

+4 PV modules installed as sunbreakers